teslamotors/react-native-camera-kit/README.md

           └─────────────────┘
 ```

-In earlier versions of `react-native-camera-kit`, permissions were provided with an API, but for the above reasons, these APIs will be removed.
+In earlier versions of react-native-camera-kit, permissions were provided with an API, but for the above reasons, these APIs will be removed.

 #### Android